xsdk-project/HandsOnLessons/lessons/atpesc-instructions.md

 ```
 resoft
 ```
-  - obtain compute nodes in interactive mode to run the hands on exercises by running the following `qsub` command.
-For example, requesting 3 nodes for 12h
+  - obtain 3 compute nodes in _interactive_ (`-I`) mode to run the hands on exercises by running the following `qsub` command...
 ```
 qsub -I -n 3 -t 720 -A ATPESC2017
 ```
-   - copy over precompiled binaries to your home dir.
+   - copy over precompiled binaries and data files to your home dir.
 ```
 cp -r /projects/ATPESC2017/NumericalPackages/handson ~/
 ```

-   - Now proceed to run the Hands-On exercises as instructed at <<URL?>>
+   - Now proceed to run the Hands-On exercises as instructed.
+Each lesson will indicate the path in the `handson` directory you copied above you should `cd` to in order to begin the lesson.

-### Note
-  - For basic graphics exercises - you should be able to use X11 over ssh. i.e `ssh -X cooley.alcf.anl.gov, ssh -X compute_node_allocated` and run the graphics part of the exercise

 ## Optional Visualization Instructions